 Author Archives: Site Administrator

-Where Can I Find Florida DCF Records?
+Where to Find Florida DCF Records

 DCF child abuse records are confidential and exempt from public records requests, except as provided by statute.
 Florida Statute §39.202, allows the person having legal custody of the child (or the young adult who was in DCF’s custody) to obtain DCF records.
 Florida Statute §39.202(7)(a) generally requires DCF to keep records of its cases… Read More »

-Ecuador Woman Looks to Florida Court for Help with Divorce
+Ecuador Woman Seeks Florida Divorce Help

 This summer the Third District Court of Appeal heard a case arising from a dissolution of marriage action where both Husband and Wife were citizens of Ecuador.
 They were married in 1991 on a business trip to Miami.
 They returned to Ecuador and throughout their marriage lived and worked in Ecuador.
 In 2013, the… Read More »